-1106 It is illustrative to review briefly how modeling for OAE research has developed over the course amounts of CO2 on the global scale.
-Rather than trying to account for the technical and socioeconomic constraints of OAE deployment, the model experiments were designed to investigate a constant addition rate over extremely large regions of the ocean, e.g., in all sea-ice free waters
+It is illustrative to review briefly how modeling for OAE research has developed over the course of the last decade.
+Much of the early work on OAE used idealized models.
+Model simulations were designed to investigate whether the theoretical concept of OAE could remove large amounts of $CO_2$ on the global scale.
+Rather than trying to account for the technical and socioeconomic constraints of OAE deployment, the model experiments were designed to investigate what would happen if surface